SUMMARY OF H.R. 15

 PRE-TITLE: CURRENT BORDER SECURITY STATUS

 - Initial implementation.
-Within 90 days after enactment of the bill and every 180 days thereafter (or every 365 days, depending upon a review by the comptroller general), the U.S. Department of Homeland Security (DHS) must submit a report to appropriate congressional committees and the U.S. Government Accountability Office (GAO) on the state of “situational awareness” and “operational control” with respect to the border.
+Within 90 days after enactment of the bill and every 180 days thereafter (or every 365 days, depending upon a review by the comptroller general1), the U.S. Department of Homeland Security (DHS) must submit a report to appropriate congressional committees and the U.S. Government Accountability Office (GAO) on the state of “situational awareness” and “operational control” with respect to the border.

 - Situational awareness.
 Situational awareness is defined as knowledge of current illicit cross-border activity, including trafficking and unlawful crossings along land and maritime borders.
 It also includes the ability to forecast future shifts in trends.